1 / 10

 "The Land Rover Discovery Sport combines seven-seat versatility with really impressive off-road abilities, and premium styling inside and out.
 It’s comfortable and easy to drive, and doesn't pretend to be sporty, which we like.
 Still, it's not the last word in agility or fuel economy, and there are lingering questions about its reliability."

 The Land Rover Discovery Sport is a premium SUV with real go-anywhere ability, and the option to fit seven seats.
 Don’t be fooled by the ‘Sport’ in its title however, since this is a car that puts comfort and class-leading off-road capability well ahead of any pretensions of delivering a high octane driving experience.
+It's no surprise with such a rich heritage that this is one of the best 4x4s available.

 Launched in 2015, the Discovery Sport replaced the Freelander and added seven-seat practicality and better refinement to Land Rover's medium-size SUV offering.
 But it wasn't until its mid-life update that the Discovery Sport felt like a true rival to the BMW X3.
 In 2019, it was given a proper set of major styling and mechanical upgrades, as well as a raft of visual tweaks inside and out.
 This refresh saw the introduction of mild-hybrid fuel saving technology on most of its engines, too.